frappe/books_docs/docs/entries/price-list.md

 ## How to use a Price List

-Price Lists will be used when creating a [Item Prices](/entries/item-price) to keep track of the selling or buying price of an item.
+Price Lists will be used when creating [Item Prices](/entries/item-price) to keep track of the selling or buying price of an Item.

-Uncheck the `Enabled` checkbox to make the selected Price List inactive.
-Disabled Price List will not be visible in the sales and purchase transactions.
+**Disable a Price List**: Uncheck the `Enabled` checkbox to make the selected Price List Inactive.
+Disabled Price List will not be visible in the Sales and Purchase transactions.

 **Price Not UOM Dependent**: Take tomatoes as an example, which you may buy in boxes and sell in kilograms.
 10 kilograms equal 1 box, and the cost of 1 kilogram is 10 rupees.